trevorwelch/rh-profit-and-loss/README.md

 - Special thanks to everyone who maintains the unofficial RH Python library, of which a modified version is included in this repo (https://github.com/Jamonek/Robinhood)

-- Some of the order history code is from (https://github.com/rmccorm4/Robinhood-Scraper/blob/master/Robinhood/robinhood_pl.py)
+- Some of the order history code is borrowed from (https://github.com/rmccorm4/Robinhood-Scraper/blob/master/Robinhood/robinhood_pl.py)

 - For the buy-and-hold calculation, QQQ historical data is from (https://www.kaggle.com/qks1lver/amex-nyse-nasdaq-stock-histories) and IEX, depending on how far back you're going.